dry-python/returns/docs/pages/context.rst

 Using the context
 -----------------

-A lot of programms we write rely on the context implicitly or explicitly.
+A lot of programs we write rely on the context implicitly or explicitly.
-We can rely on confugration, env variables, stubs, logical dependencies, etc.
+We can rely on configuration, env variables, stubs, logical dependencies, etc.

 Let's look at the example.